mssch/kismatic/docs/INTENT.md

 ## What you need:

-* A developer's laptop (Running OSX or Linux)
+* A laptop or PC/Mac (Running OSX or Linux)
 * An AWS account

 ## How you install:

 1. Download the [latest Kismatic](PROVISION.md#get) for your OS and unpack it to `~/kismatic`
 2. Make a new [Keypair](https://aws.console.aws.amazon.com/ec2/v2/home?#KeyPairs:sort=keyName) for your cluster.
 Download its private key to `~/kismatic/kismaticuser.key`
-3. `chmod 0600 kistmaticuser.key` to allow its use for SSH
+3. `chmod 0600 kismaticuser.key` to allow its use for SSH
 3. Make 2 small (micro) instances using Ubuntu 16.04 or RHEL.
 One of these will be your etcd and the other will be your master.
    * Assign public IPs -- we can always remove them later, but this will ease installation
    * Add the new instances to a security group that will allow access to any port from your machine